-But the harsh reality is that it is still illegal to be gay in the Maldives.
-The hundreds of islands are under Islamic Law which means that being gay in the Maldives is punishable by death.
-Most people let out a gasp at that point, but I should also probably tell you that drinking alcohol is illegal in the country too.
+But the harsh reality is that it is still illegal to be lesbian or gay in the Maldives.
+The hundreds of islands are under Sharia Law which means that being LGBT in the Maldives is punishable by 100 lashes and up to eight years in prison.
+Most people let out a gasp at that point, but I should also probably tell you that drinking alcohol is illegal in the country too and is confiscated at the airport in Male when you arrive.

 And therein lies the main point.
 Whilst the mainland capital of Male is likely to throw up problems for anyone spending an extended period of time in it (and no one really does), the hundreds of luxury resorts in the Maldives that cater to tourists know exactly where their income is coming from and therefore the reality doesn’t mirror the official law.

-At every Maldives luxury resort, you’ll find alcohol freely flowing and the attitude to LGBT couples welcoming.
-Plenty of gay couples travel to the Maldives each and every year with Out Of Office (and others) and as with all destinations it’s about empowering yourself with the knowledge to make informed decisions before you go.
+At many Maldives luxury resorts, you’ll find alcohol freely flowing and the attitude to LGBT couples welcoming.
+Plenty of gay couples travel to the Maldives each and every year with Out Of Office (and others) and as with all destinations, it’s about empowering yourself with the knowledge to make informed decisions before you go.

 For example, holding hands in the Maldives for a gay couple on arrival at the airport isn’t a sensible idea but if you were to do so in the comfort and privacy of your resort, you are unlikely to encounter any major issues.